Walter Burley Griffin: Canberra

 In April 1911, the Australian Commonwealth Government held an international competition to produce a design for its new, as yet unnamed, federal capital city.
 Griffin produced a design with impressive renderings of the plan by his new wife.
 They first heard about the competition in July, while on honeymoon, and worked feverishly to prepare the plans.
 On May 23, 1912, Griffin's design was selected as the winner from among 137 entries.
 This created significant press coverage at the time and brought him professional and public recognition.
 Of his plan, he famously remarked:

 I have planned a city that is not like any other in the world.
 I have planned it not in a way that I expected any government authorities in the world would accept.
 I have planned an ideal city – a city that meets my ideal of the city of the future.

-In 1913, Griffin was invited by the Commonwealth Government to Australia to inspect the site, now named Canberra.
+In 1913, Griffin was invited by the Commonwealth Government to Australia to inspect the site that was to become Canberra.
 He left Mahony Griffin in charge of the practice and travelled to Australia in July.
 His letters reveal his appreciation for the Australian landscape.
-The Griffins joined the Naturalists' Society of New South Wales in 1914, where they enjoyed organised bush walks and field studies.
+The Griffins joined the Naturalists Society of New South Wales in 1914, where they enjoyed organized bush walks and field studies.
 The society facilitated their contact with the Australian scientific community, especially botanists.
 This appreciation for Australian flora was reflected in Griffin's 1914 town plan for the town of Leeton in the Murrumbidgee Irrigation Area of New South Wales, and later in a design for Newman College at the University of Melbourne.
-He also utilised Australian flora botanical names as places names for suburbs and streets in Canberra, such as Grevillea Park, Telopea Park, Clienthus Circle and Blandfordia.
+He also used Australian flora botanical names as places names for suburbs and streets in Canberra, such as Grevillea Park, Telopea Park, Clienthus Circle and Blandfordia.

 Griffin was offered the position of head of the department of architecture at the University of Illinois.
 At the same time he was negotiating a three-year contract with the Commonwealth Government to remain in Australia and oversee the implementation of his plan, which he felt had already been compromised.
 In October 1913, he was appointed the Federal Capital Director of Design and Construction.
 In this role, Griffin oversaw the design of North and South Canberra, though he struggled with considerable political and bureaucratic obstacles.
 In May 1914, he and his wife left America for Australia along with architects Roy Lippincott and George Elgh.